wkerneck/ClickData/README.md

 1. Download the data
 2. Create a new variable in R called "age group"
 3. Place the "age group" into the following catagories: < 18, 18-24, 25-34, 35-44, 45-54, 55-64, 65+
-4. For a single day: Plot distributions of number impressions and click-through-rate (CTR = click/impression) for the age groups.
+4. For all 31 days: Plot distributions of number impressions and click-through-rate (CTR = click/impression) for the age groups.
 5. Define new variable to segment users based on click behavior.
 6. Explore data and make visual comparisons across user segments.
 7. Create metrics/measurement/statistics that summarize the data.